Origin: South American, Argentinian

 Sear and finish the Reverse Seared Argentinian Ribeye

 At this point you want to set up your grill or smoker for high heat.
 This may mean increasing the temp, moving to cook over direct heat, or finishing the cook in a very hot cast iron pan.
-If cooking on something like a Breeo, we typically finish the cook on the sear plate.
+If cooking the ribeye on a Breeo, we typically finish the cook on the sear plate.

 Slice the ribeye roast into the desired number of portions.
 Note: it will be cooked pretty rare at this point.
 You are going to bring it up to desired temp with the sear.